turingschool/curriculum/source/capybara/capybara_practice.markdown

 ### Fabricators

-Notice that `spec/fabricators` is already setup with an Article fabricator.
+If you've completed the Fabricators tutorial, then `spec/fabricators` is already setup with Article fabricators.
 We can then use them like this in our examples:

 ```ruby
 Fabricate(:article)                # Creates a sample article